 Bramidae

 Pomfrets – Medium to large, laterally compressed, and round to teardrop-shaped.
-The eyes are large.
-The lower jaw protrudes.
-Dorsal and anal fins are long-based and may be either low, lobed, or fan-like.
-Scales covering head and body re large and often keeled (Kells and Carpenter 2011).
+Eyes large.
+Lower jaw protrudes.
+Dorsal and anal fins long-based either low, lobed, or fan-like.
+Scales covering head and body large and often keeled (Kells and Carpenter 2011).

 Brama brama – Atlantic Pomfret